Skip to Main Content

 Read Chicago Style's guidance on citing generative AI.

 Chicago treats the generative AI as the author, and the company that developed the AI as the publisher/sponsor.
-Chicago recommends citing AI in a footnote or parenthetical in-text citation, but not in the bibliography of your paper unless you can provide a publicly available link that would allow others to access it.
-Because exchanges with AI generally cannot be recreated exactly each time, Chicago treats generative AI as a type of personal communication (see CMOS 14.214 and 15.53).
+Chicago recommends citing AI in a footnote or parenthetical in-text citation, but not in the bibliography of your paper (see CMOS 14.112) For Notes-Bibliography, if the prompt is not included in the text it may be added to the note.

 Format for Citing Generative AI in Chicago:

 Footnote: 1.
-Text generated by specific generative AI, Day Month, Year, Company that owns AI, link to AI website.
+Text generated by specific generative AI, Company that owns the AI, Month Day, Year, link to AI website.

 Author-Date: (AI, Day Month, Year)